artberri/diod/README.md

 - **Custom decorators**
   DIOD requires decorators for dependency guessing while autowiring, but it accepts any class decorator if you don't want to use the one it provides.
 - **Compiler**
   After all needed services are registered the container needs to be built.
-During this build, DIOD will check for errors like missing dependencies, wrong configurations or circular dependencies.
-An inmutable container will be finally created if there aren't any errors in the building.
+During this build, DIOD will check for errors like missing dependencies, wrong configurations, or circular dependencies.
+An immutable container will be finally created if there aren't any errors in the building.
 - **Support for vanilla JS**
   Usage with vanilla Javascript is possible by manually defining service dependencies.
 - **Multiple containers**